SeanJManning/secure-api-filters/README.md

 # Secure Api Filters

-Have you ever submitted a filter query to a web application or API backend and recieved a result, only to later realize that it wasn't actually filtering as you had anticipated?
+Have you ever submitted a filter query to a web application or API backend and received a result, only to later realize that it wasn't actually filtering as you had anticipated?
 This gem helps you to avoid that scenario with type casted filters for your `ActiveRecord` models in Rails and Sinatra.

 ![Travis Build status](https://travis-ci.org/SeanJManning/secure-api-filters.svg?branch=master)